 What messages are we sending to girls and young women when we talk about having to breastfeed discreetly?
 We’re telling them that feeding their baby is something that has to be shut away or at least covered up.
 That the natural God-given act of breastfeeding is something that others shouldn’t see.
 Why the heck not?
 It’s just feeding a baby!

 In some parts of the world, it’s not uncommon to see a fully-veiled mother baring her breast to breastfeed her baby in public with no one taking any notice, except perhaps a foreigner.

-Breastfeeding mothers have varied levels of comfort in what they expose when breastfeeding in public.
+Breastfeeding mothers have varying levels of comfort in what they expose when breastfeeding in public.
 Some are okay with taking their breast out uncovered.
 Others prefer to use a cover of some description.
-It's up to the mother and the mother only, as to what she prefers to do.
+It’s up to the mother and the mother only, as to what she prefers to do.
 If you don’t like it, then don’t look.
 It’s really that simple.
-A certain individual's offense over seeing a breastfeeding baby should never get priority over feeding a baby the way nature intended.
+A certain individual’s offense overseeing a breastfeeding baby should never get priority overfeeding a baby the way nature intended.